 Anderson University maintains compliance with applicable federal and state statutes related to private institutions of higher education, including the Family Educational Rights and Privacy Act (FERPA), as amended; the Student Right to Know Act, as amended; and the Solomon Amendment.
 In compliance with the Civil Rights Act of 1964 and 1991, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 as amended, the university does not discriminate in its educational programs or admissions procedures.
 Anderson University is a not-for-profit exempt organization as described in Section 501(c)(3) of the Internal Revenue Code.
-The following individuals have been designated to handle inquiries regarding non-discrimination policies: Director of Work Life Engagement (human resources), 1100 E. Fifth St, Anderson, IN 46012, telephone (765) 641-4123.
+The following individuals have been designated to handle inquiries regarding non-discrimination policies: Director of Work Life Engagement (human resources), 1100 E. Fifth St, Anderson, IN 46012, telephone (765) 641-4133, and Director of Disability Services for Students, 1100 E. Fifth St., Anderson, IN 46012, telephone (765) 641-4223.